Fertility Terminology and Abbreviations

 A natural product containing both human FSH and LH.
 The hormones are extracted from the urine of postmenopausal women.
 The drug is used to treat both male and female infertility and to stimulate the development of multiple oocytes.

 A swelling in the scrotum containing fluid.

-The constellation of symptoms that may result from overproduction of follicles and hormones from the ovaries, usually as a result of stimulation with oral and injectable fertility medications; symptoms include bloating, abdominal pain,shortness of breath, and dehydration.
+The constellation of symptoms that may result from overproduction of follicles and hormones from the ovaries, usually as a result of stimulation with injectable (or rarely oral) fertility medications; symptoms include bloating, abdominal pain, shortness of breath, and dehydration.